SMPH Funding Announcements

 - Dissemination & Implementation (D&I) Research Award: To support research that addresses how to best ensure that evidence-based strategies, interventions, and programs are effectively delivered in clinical and community health practice settings and impact policy.
 Up to $150,000 for 18 months of direct support.

 - Marshfield Clinic/Marshfield Clinic-UW-Madison Collaborative Research Pilot Award: The Marshfield-UW Research Pilot Award will provide support for proposals that build upon the research interests and infrastructure support of both partners.
-Up to $75,000 for 12 months of direct support.
+For Track 1: up to $50,000 for 12 months of direct support; for Track 2: up to $100,000 for 18 months of support.

-- Novel Methods Award: The goal of this RFA is to support innovative processes and methods to advance translation across the research spectrum.
+- New Methods in Translation Science Award: The goal of this RFA is to support innovative processes and methods to advance translation across the research spectrum.
 The proposed method should NOT be solely project-specific; successful methods will be generalizable to other projects.
 Methods also must be truly novel, but not novel applications of existing methods.
-Applicants will choose one of three tracks to submit their grant proposal.
+Applicants will choose one of three tracks (Learning Health Systems, Health Disparities Methods, Pre-Clinical Novel Methods) to submit their grant proposal.
 We will fund at least one award per track, provided the applications are scientifically meritorious.
 Up to $50,000 for 12 months of direct support.

 - Stakeholder and Patient Engaged Research (SPER): The Stakeholder and Patient Engaged Research (SPER) RFA provides support for activities that will strengthen a competitive application for external funding for research requiring strong stakeholder engagement methodology as a foundation for a success.
 Up to $100,000 for 12 months of direct support.